 Brent Cross Town will incorporate 50 acres of parks and playing fields, including eight public squares, and seven new and improved parks, meaning a net increase in the amount of green space for the public.
 We are working to engage members of the public with that green vision too – read about our consultation on Clitterhouse Playing Fields here.

 Throughout the town centre there will be trees and other greenery planted, encouraging greater biodiversity whilst protecting the local environment and wildlife habitats.
-Over 700 new, mature trees will be planted across Brent Cross Town, in parks, the town centre and new parks.
-Trees currently planted in the temporary Exploratory Park will then be transferred to the completed Claremont Park, which is due to open in spring 2022.
+Over 700 new, mature trees will be planted across Brent Cross Town, in parks, the town centre and Claremont Park, which opened spring 2022.

 From the new town to Brent Cross West station, sustainability is also key to how we build.

-The Brent Cross Town Visitor Pavilion, which opens in November, has been constructed using cross-laminated timber (CLT).
+The Brent Cross Town Visitor Pavilion has been constructed using cross-laminated timber (CLT).
 CLT cuts carbon emissions as it is made of renewable wood – often from reforestation – produces low waste, and provides excellent insulation, so buildings made with CLT are naturally more energy efficient from the get-go

 Everything that is produced from the demolition to build Brent Cross Town has been crushed and used elsewhere on site.
 Concrete and brickwork from the first demolition in 2019 has now been re-used three times.
 And by reusing material instead of disposing and importing, it’s estimated that the earthworks strategy has reduced the number of lorry journeys by 15,000.